ralabate/houdini-graph-editor-tools/README.md

 I hotkey map this to **Ctrl+Shift+R**.

-This is much faster than mousing around and typing in a pair of numbers.
+This is much faster than stylusing around and typing in a pair of numbers.
 If there are no keyframes selected it sets the playback range to the global frame range.

 ## copy_and_offset.py